 - User Level Filtering

-You will need to decide if you would like to filter your Spam emails for all users and have it kept in one directory, or filtering it only for an account.
-Non filtered Spam emails will contain ***SPAM*** in your Subject.
+Before proceeding to the steps, you’ll need to decide if you’d like to filter spam emails for all users and keep it in one directory or filter only for an account.
+By the way, non-filtered spam emails will contain ***SPAM*** in your subject.